-Basics of Art I and II
+Basics of Art I and II .25 credit/each

-This course will be an introduction to a variety of mediums and study of master work.
-Students will learn to appreciate art as well as important foundational skills through the study and creation of projects.
+This course will introduce students to a variety of mediums and the study of masterwork.
+Students will learn to appreciate art and important foundational skills through the study and creation of projects.